Actindo-AG/Documentation/DataHub/Operation/03_ManageHTMLTemplates.md

-### Include language independent variables
+### Include a language adjustable variable

-It is possible to define a variable in such a way, that it is language independent.
+It is possible to define a variable in such a way, that its value is automatically adjusted depending on its language.
-The special rules to be followed to correctly include a language independent variable via Smarty templates into your HTML template are described below.
+The special rules to be followed to correctly include such a variable via Smarty templates into your HTML template are described below.

 #### Prerequisites